Ms Lucinda Cadzow

 Global governance Institutions and organisations International law Political Economy Political economy and international political economy

 Lucinda is a first year DPhil in International Relations candidate and Clarendon Scholar at Lady Margaret Hall.
 Her research focuses on the politics of international cooperation in international tax matters, with a particular emphasis on transnational corporate interests within multilateral policy-making processes.
 Lucinda holds an MPhil International Relations from the University of Oxford, and a BA with Honours (First Class) from Monash University.
 Lucinda's MPhil thesis focused on the development of the exchange of information regime in the European Union from the 1990s until 2015.

-Lucinda has worked as a research assistant at the Blavatnik School of Government for the Building Integrity Programme since 2017, and previously for the Pathways for Prosperity Commission in 2018.
+Lucinda worked as a research assistant at the Blavatnik School of Government for the Building Integrity Programme since 2017, and previously for the Pathways for Prosperity Commission in 2018.

-Prior to commencing at Oxford, Lucinda was a teaching associate at the School of Social Sciences at Monash University where she taught IR theory and foreign policy courses from first to third year of the international relations major.
+Prior to commencing her MPhil at Oxford, Lucinda was a teaching associate at the School of Social Sciences at Monash University where she taught IR theory and foreign policy courses from first to third year of the international relations major.

 Clarendon Fund Scholarship 2016-2020

 Cadzow, L. ‘The EU’s decision to introduce a financial transactions tax in 2011/2012,’ Australian and New Zealand Journal for European Studies, Vol.6, No.2, (2015)